-The terms hereof shall be deemed a part of and incorporated into the Higher Logic Online License Terms by reference.
-By using the Higher Logic Software Services, the Subscriber and each End User agree to comply with this Acceptable Use Policy.
-All determinations as to whether a Subscriber mailing or practice conforms to these rules will be determined by Higher Logic in its sole reasonable discretion.
+This Acceptable Use Policy (“AUP”) shall be deemed a part of and incorporated into the Service Provider Master Subscription Agreement by reference.
+By using the Service Provider Software Services, the Subscriber agrees, and shall require each of its Users to agree, to comply with this Acceptable Use Policy.
+All determinations as to whether a Subscriber mailing or practice conforms to these rules will be determined by Service Provider in its sole reasonable discretion.

-The following uses of Higher Logic Software Services are not allowed:
+The following uses of Service Provider Software Services are not allowed:

 - Transmitting chain letters, junk email, spamming or any duplicative or unsolicited messages (commercial or otherwise).
-This prohibition extends to the sending of unsolicited mailings from another service which in any way implicates the use of Higher Logic’s Software Services.
+This prohibition extends to the sending of unsolicited mailings from another service which in any way implicates the use of Service Provider’s Software Services.

-- Harvesting or otherwise collecting information about others, including e-mail addresses, without their affirmative consent (as defined by 15 U.S.C. §7702(1) and any implementing rules or regulations published in the Federal Register) or in any other manner that is unlawful.
+- Harvesting or otherwise collecting information about others, including e-mail addresses, without their affirmative consent or in any other manner that is unlawful.

 - Sending messages which fail to use links allowing recipients to unsubscribe from all future mailings.